Massachusetts Tobacco Cessation and Prevention Program: Goals

 The main goal of MTCP is for all Massachusetts residents to live tobacco free.
 More, specifically, MTCP has four major goals under which they structure their various programs.
 These include youth smoking prevention, assistance in quitting smoking, protection against second hand smoke, and elimination of tobacco related disparities.
 The MTCP has focused on different aspects of these goals throughout the seventeen years the program has been in effect.
 Over that time frame, they have garnered success in decreasing second hand smoke and smoking rates, especially within the youth population.

-Youth Smoking Prevention
+Youth smoking prevention

 Youth smoking prevention has been one of the major goals of MTCP since the beginning.
 In general, MTPC implements youth prevention programs through education, supporting youth civic engagement, and educating retailers about the dangers of selling to minors.
 MTPC has also increased enforcement of laws against selling tobacco products to minors.

 One of the more aggressive forms of youth smoking prevention has been the strict enforcement of laws that prevent sale of tobacco products to minors.
 Massachusetts has been extremely successful in decreasing youth tobacco sales.
 Illegal tobacco sales to minors dropped form 44% in 1994 to 11% in 1999.
 Additionally, illegal sales of tobacco were cut in half from 2006 to 2007.